geosolutions-it/crop-information-portal/doc/en/using/ndvi_tool/index.rst

 Add NDVI layer to the map
 *************************

-Once you have selected a decade you can add the image to the map by clicking on the button **"Add NDVI layer"**.
+Once you have selected a dekad you can add the image to the map by clicking on the button **"Add NDVI layer"**.
 Now you can also query the layer.

     .. figure:: img/ndvi_added_img.png